signalfx/splunk-otel-collector/docs/experimental/splunk-forwarder-integration.md

 ```

 > The `server` configuration above assume the UF/HF and Splunk OpenTelemetry
-> Connector are running on the same application.
+> Collector are running on the same application.
 If they are separate, this
 > parameter will need to be updated.

 Please be advised that advanced configuration may be required to configure